 Table 2 reports the total number of ADRs across the sample countries.
-As Table 2 illustrates there is a considerable variation not only in the number of ADRs of which each country has, but more importantly with respect to both Volatility and Governance Quality measures.
-The latter is important in our challenge of exploring the Volatility-Governance quality relationship.
-While 203 ADRs in the sample are Chinese and 103 are from the United Kingdom, several countries such as Austria, Bermuda, Colombia, Dominican Republic, Ghana, Papua New Guinea, Philippines, and Turkey have only a single ADR listed in the US.
-As can be seen from this Table, and as measured by our four proxies of volatility, the Dominican Republic, Cayman Islands and China are associated with the highest volatility of ADRs price, while Portugal, Austria and Philippines have the highest volatility measures.
-Finally, as measured by the Voice and Accountability (VA) estimate, Norway (1.626) and Denmark (1.589) are located at the top while China (-1.612) and Russia (-0.852) have the worst perceptions of Voice and Accountability.
-Regulatory Quality (RQ) is the highest in Hong Kong (1.922) and Singapore (1.903) while the lowest is in Venezuela (-0.964) and Papua New Guinea (-0.746).
-Similarly, as measured by the Control of Corruption (CC) estimate, Finland (2.338) and New Zealand (2.325) have the most supreme perceptions of Control of Corruption while again, Venezuela (-1.044) and Papua New Guinea (-0.972) have the least control of corruption.
+As Table 2 illustrates, there is a considerable variation not only in the number of ADRs in each country, but, more importantly, with respect to the Volatility and Governance Quality measures.
+The latter is important for analyzing the volatility-governance quality relationship.
+While 203 ADRs in the sample are Chinese and 103 are from the United Kingdom, several countries, such as Austria, Bermuda, Colombia, the Dominican Republic, Ghana, Papua New Guinea, the Philippines, and Turkey have only a single ADR listed in the United states.
+As can be seen from this Table, and as measured by our four proxies for volatility, the Dominican Republic, Cayman Islands and China are associated with the highest ADR price volatility, while Portugal, Austria, and the Philippines have the highest volatility measures.
+Finally, as measured by the Voice and Accountability (VA) estimate, Norway (1.626) and Denmark (1.589) are located at the top, while China (-1.612) and Russia (-0.852) have the worst perceptions of Voice and Accountability.
+Regulatory Quality (RQ) is the highest in Hong Kong (1.922) and Singapore (1.903), and the lowest in Venezuela (-0.964) and Papua New Guinea (-0.746).
+Similarly, as measured by the Control of Corruption (CC) estimate, Finland (2.338) and New Zealand (2.325) have the best perceptions of Control of Corruption, while, again, Venezuela (-1.044) and Papua New Guinea (-0.972) have the worst Control of Corruption.

-Table 3 reports the correlation matrix according to there is a negative Pearson correlation between each of the six measures for governance quality and the four measures of volatility, which is a preliminary support for our contention.
-That is, the better the governance quality is, the more stabilized financial markets are.
-To better capture and isolate the effect of Governance Quality level on the volatility of ADRs price, we ran the following multivariate regression which appears below in Eq.
-(1):
+Table 3 reports the correlation matrix, according to which there is a negative Pearson correlation between each of the six measures for governance quality and the four measures of volatility, which provides preliminary support for our contention.
+That is, the better the governance quality is, the more stable financial markets are.
+To better capture and isolate the effect of Governance Quality level on ADR price volatility, we ran the following multivariate regression:

 LN_VLTi,c,tj=βo+β1LN(GOVERNANCEc,t)+β2SPREADi,t+β3TURNOVERi,t+β4ILLIQUIDITYi,t+β5LN(PRICEi,t)+β6LN(MARKETCAPi,t)+β7NASDAQi+β8LN(GDPc,t)+β9LN(UNEMPLOYMENTc,t)+β10LN(POPULATIONc,t)+δt+εit.
 (1)